LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 Experimental Reduction Interface
 --------------------------------

-An experimental reduction interface is now available that hopes to improve upon the current reduction model in RAJA.
-This interface allows ``RAJA::forall`` to take optional "plugin-like" objects to extend the execution behaviour of a ``RAJA::forall`` execution context.
+An experimental reduction interface is now available that offers serveral usability and performance advantages over upon the current reduction model in RAJA.
+The new interface allows ``RAJA::forall`` to take optional "plugin-like" objects to extend the execution behaviour of a ``RAJA::forall`` execution context.

-The new interface passes ``RAJA::expt::Reduce<OP_TYPE>`` objects as direct parameters to ``RAJA::forall`` and provides users with thread-local variables of the operating data type to be manipulated indside the lambda.
-This differs from the current reduction model in which ``RAJA::ReduceOP<REDUCE_POL, T>`` objects are captured by the RAJA lambda and manipulated directly.
+The new interface passes ``RAJA::expt::Reduce<OP_TYPE>`` objects as function arguments to ``RAJA::forall`` and provides users with thread-local variables of the reduction data type to be updated inside the lambda.
+This differs from the current reduction model in which ``RAJA::ReduceOP<REDUCE_POL, T>`` objects are captured by the user-supplied kernel body lambda expression.

 RAJA::expt::Reduce
 ..................
 ::

+  double* a = ...;

   double rs = 0.0;
   double rm = 1e100;